open/close all folders

 - Only Sane Man: He does his best to think through various situations and keep Dvorak's Mad Scientist tendencies under control.

-A car-sized terraforming robot who enjoys playing detective.
+A truck-sized terraforming robot who enjoys playing detective.

 Provides examples of: